Improving sustainability through recycling and water conservation events.

 Investment and Innovation

 Intel began operations in New Mexico in 1980, with 25 employees on a small piece of land previously used as a sod farm.
-More than three decades later, Intel is the largest industrial employer in the state, with approximately 3,500 employees at its campus in Rio Rancho.
-The site is home to Fab 11X, Intel’s largest 300mm semiconductor manufacturing facility.
+Thirty-seven years later, Intel is the largest manufacturer in the state, with approximately 1,200 employees at its campus in Rio Rancho.
+The site is home to Fab 11X, one of Intel’s 300mm semiconductor manufacturing facilities.

 Intel in the Community

-Intel, the Intel Foundation and Intel employees contribute over $4 million a year to schools, nonprofit organizations and programs in New Mexico in support of education, the environment, and quality of life.
-In 2011, Intel employees generated over $360,000 in matching Intel Foundation grants by volunteering more than 36,000 hours in schools and non-profits.
+Intel, the Intel Foundation, and Intel employees contribute over $1 million a year to schools, nonprofit organizations and programs in New Mexico in support of education, the environment, and quality of life.
+Fifty-seven percent of New Mexico Intel employees volunteered more than 31,000 hours of their time in 2016.

 As a partner with schools, universities, government, and nonprofit organizations in New Mexico, Intel strives to give children the education and 21st century tools they need to succeed.
 Company contributions include grants to public schools in support of science, technology, engineering, and math education.